ulala-x/net-zmq/docs/advanced-topics.md

 - The performance crossover depends on message size and access patterns

 **Performance Requirements**:
-- When throughput is critical and messages are small, ByteArray or ArrayPool are effective
+- When throughput is critical and messages are small (≤512B), ArrayPool is most effective (1-5% faster, zero GC)
-- When throughput is critical and messages are large, Message or MessageZeroCopy reduce GC impact
+- When throughput is critical and messages are large (≥64KB), Message is most effective (16% faster, zero GC)
-- When latency consistency matters, GC-free strategies provide more predictable timing
+- When latency consistency matters, GC-free strategies (ArrayPool, Message, MessageZeroCopy) provide more predictable timing
+- ByteArray is only suitable for applications where simplicity is paramount and GC pressure is acceptable

 ### I/O Threads